 Thus the highest class of dhyan-chohanic monads guides and helps the second or lower class of dhyan-chohanic monads.
 The second or lower class of dhyan-chohanic monads guides or helps the third or still lower class of dhyan-chohanic monads.
 These last guide or help the human monads.
 The human monads guide and help the animal monads.
 The animal monads unconsciously guide and help the vegetable monads.
 The vegetable monads unconsciously guide and help the mineral monads; and these last help the three kingdoms of elemental monads, in the same order.

-REFERENCE: Letter XVI, pp. 102-6
+Reference: Letter XVI, pp. 102-6

-I will try to give you a few of my own ideas which I believe to be correct.
-First, then, we turn to the so-called seven principles in a man.
+First we turn to the so-called seven principles in a man.
 These principles are not separate entities added unto a human being to make him sevenfold.
 Each one is born from the principle which is higher than it; and therefore all come from the atman.
 Picture to yourselves the atman as the fount-self of every septenary entity, whether this be a universe or a sun or a planet or a god or a demi-god or a man, or some other entity less evolved than these, such as a beast or a plant or a stone.